eddinn/ddusb/README.md

 Simple script to create a bootable usb from iso with `dd`

-If you are like me, can't remember the dd command to create a bootable USB and always have to googleit again, then this is handy to have..
+If you are like me, can't remember the dd command to create a bootable USB and always have to google it again, then this is handy to have..

 ## Usage